fisk/fisked/README.md

   - write command with :
   - navigate with hjkl vim-style
   - scroll with CTRL-E and CTRL-Y
-  - navigate to the beginning of the line with 0
+  - navigate to the beginning of the line with 0 and end of line with $

 * Visual mode
   - select text with basic navigations